elya-le/authme-elya/README.md

     ```json
     {
-      "name": "Evening Tennis on the Water",
+      "name": "Shih Sass Tzu",
-      "about": "Enjoy rounds of tennis with a tight-nit group of people on the water facing the Brooklyn Bridge.
-Singles or doubles.",
+      "about": "Is your Shih Tzu a little Napoleon?
+Perfect!
+Our group loves those with a 'short' temper but a big heart.
+We promise, the only 'ruff' part of our day will be trying to convince our furry emperors to leave when it's over!",
       "type": "In person",
       "private": true,
-      "city": "New York",
+      "city": "Domino Park Waterfront",
-      "state": "NY",
+      "state": "NY"
     }
     ```